dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_decomposing.rst

 Decomposing Large Problems
 ==========================

-part requiring no more than the number of qubits available on the QPU and, optionally for hybrid approaches, parts suited to conventional compute platforms.
+This chapter briefly presents methods of decomposing a large problem into a part requiring no more than the number of qubits available on the QPU and, optionally for hybrid approaches, parts suited to conventional compute platforms.
 Detailed information is available in the literature and referenced